 Your overall score for the exam is given on the Cambridge English Scale and shows how well you did in the exam.
-If you achieve a score of between 160 and 170 (Pass with Distinction), this means you performed exceptionally well and that your English is above B1 level, the level of Cambridge English: Preliminary for Schools.
+If you achieve a score of between 160 and 170 (Pass with Distinction), this means you performed exceptionally well and that your English is above B1 level, the level of Cambridge English: Preliminary.
 Your certificate will state that you showed ability at Level B2 in the Preliminary English Test.

 If you achieve a score between 140 and 159 (Pass with Merit or Pass) in the exam, you will receive the Preliminary English Test certificate at Level B1.
 If your performance is below B1 level, but within A2 level, you will get a Cambridge English certificate stating that you showed ability at Level A2.
-Cambridge English: Preliminary for Schools candidates receive the same Preliminary English Test certificate as students who take Cambridge English: Preliminary.

-5. What can I do with my Cambridge English: Preliminary for Schools qualification?
+5. What can I do with my Cambridge English: Preliminary qualification?